VictoriaGithendu/Hr-Analytics/README.md

 **Attrition Overview**
 - 237 employees left the company, giving an attrition rate of 16.1%.
-- Average age of attrition: **34yrs**; average tenure: **5yrs**
+- Average age at attrition: **34 years**; average tenure: **5 years**.

 **Attrition by Department and Role**
 - R&D had the highest number of exits (133 employees).
-- Sales has the highest attrition rate  of 21%, despite having fewer total exits than R&D.
+- Sales had the highest attrition rate at 21%, despite having fewer total exits than R&D.
 - Lab Technicians (62), Research Scientists (47), and Managers (25) were the most affected roles.

 **Attrition by Demographics**
-- The age group(26–35) experienced the highest attrition(116 employees), sugessting career mobility or unmet expectations.
+- The age group 26–35 years experienced the highest attrition (116 employees), suggesting career mobility or unmet expectations.
- - Life Sciences (89) and Medical (63) account for the most exits — consider reviewing workload or career growth in these fields.
+- Life Sciences and Medical education fields had the most exits (89 and 63 respectively).

 **Attrition by Satisfaction and Performance**
-- Employees across all satisfaction scores exited, including middle to high scores, indicating other hidden drivers beyond work conditions.
+- Employees across all satisfaction levels exited, including mid-to-high scores — indicating other hidden drivers beyond work conditions.
-- No clear link between high pay or performance and retention — suggests non-financial factors (like growth or engagement) are driving exits.
+- No strong correlation between performance/income and attrition, suggesting non-financial factors may be influencing exits.

 **Implications**
-- Review retention efforts for mid-career staff in technical roles.
+- Review retention efforts for mid-career professionals in technical roles.
-- Reassess career development, recognition and promotion opportunities in high risk roles.
+- Reassess career development, recognition, and promotion opportunities in high-risk roles.

 ---